Nella the Princess Knight

-Nella the Princess Knight is an American animated children's television series created by Christine Ricci Ph.
-D., premiering on Nickelodeon on February 6, 2017.
+Nella the Princess Knight is an American animated children's television series created by Christine Ricci, premiering on Nickelodeon on February 6, 2017.
 Toys produced for the series are manufactured by Vivid Imaginations.
+The show was removed from Paramount+ on January 1, 2024 along with Sunny Day.

 Plot

-Nella the Princess Knight is about Princess Nella, a girl who saves the citizens of her parents' kingdom by turning into a princess knight whenever there is catastrophic trouble.
+The series follows Princess Nella, a girl who saves the citizens of her parents' kingdom by turning into a princess knight whenever there is catastrophic trouble.
 She goes on missions with Trinket, Sir Garrett, and Clod.
 Together they go on quests, solve mysteries, and learn valuable lessons.